krisdaye/ArgumentParser/README.md

 1. **Ease of Use**

-	One of the goals of this library was to create an easy to use way to create and define the arguments of a program.
+	One of the goals of our team was to create an easy to use way to create and define the arguments of a program.
 Creating the argument "length," for example, would be done by calling a simple function "addArgument."
 	*All of the functions are listed and documented in the API.*